-My current project is entitled Ottoman Turkish: The Social History of a Languageand it seeks to establish a narrative of the history of the Ottoman Turkish language by exploring and reconstructing the changing perceptions of the Turkish language over several centuries, as held by speakers living primarily in the Ottoman domains.
+Another ongoing project titled Ottoman Turkish: The Cultural History of a Language seeks to establish a narrative of the history of the Ottoman Turkish language by exploring and reconstructing the changing perceptions of the Turkish language over several centuries, as held by speakers living primarily in the Ottoman domains.
 A narrative of the changing attitudes and mindset of Turkish speakers, the psychological implications of being a speaker of Turkish, and finally, the attitudes of others towards Turkish speakers will be the major contribution of the project.
 The subject is mammoth, the sources to be covered vast.
 It will keep me busy for at least a few more years to come.

 - Evliya Çelebi’s Written Sources.
 Editors Hakan Karateke and Hatice Aynur.
 Ankara: Turkish Historical Society, 2012.

 - The Poets of Scutari (Albania)’ and Other Works by Ali Emiri.
 Istanbul: Enderun, 1995. [in Turkish].
 New e-book edition: İşkodra Vilayeti Osmanlı Şairleri.
 Ankara: T.C.
 Kültür ve Turizm Bakanlığı Kütüphaneler ve Yayımlar Genel Müdürlüğü, 2018.

 - The Ottoman World: A Cultural History Reader, 1450-1700.
 University of California Press, 2021.

 Recent & Regularly Taught Courses

 - NEHC 20012 Ancient Empires-2 The Ottoman Empire

 - NEHC 30822 Topics in Ottoman Cultural History